thunderbird/webext-docs/tabs.rst

 .. role:: permission

-Use the ``browser.tabs`` API to interact with the browser's tab system.
-You can use this API to create, modify, and rearrange tabs in the browser.
+.. role:: value

+The tabs API supports creating, modifying and interacting with tabs in Thunderbird windows.

 .. rst-class:: api-main-section